Arch 100-200 Effective 8/27/03

 Arch 301.01 Application Process.

-(a) Each person wishing to become licensed as an architect shall submit an application form provided by the board which contains the information specified in Arch 301.02, and the application fee specified in Arch 305.01.
+(a) Each person wishing to become licensed as an architect shall submit an application for licensure form which contains the information specified in Arch 301.02, and the application fee specified in Arch 305.01.

-(b) An application, which is not signed by the applicant, or is not accompanied by cash or a valid check for the application fee, or both shall not be accepted and shall be returned to the applicant.
+(b) An application for licensure, which is not signed by the applicant, or is not accompanied by cash or a valid check for the application fee, or both shall not be accepted and shall be returned to the applicant.

 (c) A person whose qualifications for licensure do not meet the requirements specified in RSA 310-A:38 shall be denied a license.

-(d) If the application is denied, the applicant shall be provided an opportunity to request a hearing for reconsideration pursuant to Arch 213 on the deficiency issues identified by the board.
+(d) If the application for licensure is denied, the applicant shall be provided an opportunity to request a hearing on the deficiency issues identified by the board in the same manner as for motions for rehearing pursuant to Arch 213.
 Any such request shall be made in writing and submitted to the board within 30 days of the receipt of the notification of denial.

-(e) Applications that do not have a National Council of Architectural Registration Board record or about which there has been no communication by the applicant to the board for one year shall be destroyed.
+(e) Applications for licensure that do not have a National Council of Architectural Registration Board (NCARB) record or about which there has been no communication by the applicant to the board for one year shall be destroyed.

 Arch 301.02 Application for Licensure.

-(a) Each applicant for licensure shall provide, or cause to be provided, the following on or with a form supplied by the board:
+(a) Each applicant for licensure shall provide, or cause to be provided, the following on an application for licensure form:

 (1) The applicant’s name, including any names previously used;

-(2) The applicant’s residence and business addresses and telephone numbers;
+(2) The applicant’s residence and business name and addresses, telephone numbers and e-mail address;

-(3) The applicant’s date and place of birth;
+(3) The applicant’s date, place of birth and citizenship;

-(4) The applicant’s, dates of employment, type of services provided, title, and present address of all employers;
+(4) The applicant’s dates of employment, character of employment, title, and present address of all employers;

 (5) Position title and description of duties for each position including types of work performed and degree of responsibility;